Practice of Organic Farming

 Compare offerings and share your lists with others.

-Do you want to produce food for yourself, your family, and others in your community?
-What does it take to grow food and feed yourself and others every day throughout the year?
-This three-quarter program (spring, summer and fall) will explore details of sustainable food production systems using the three pillars of sustainability—economic, environmental, and social justice—as our lens.
+Do you want to know what it talks to produce food for yourself, your family, and others in your community?
+In the Practice of Organic Farming Program, students learn what it takes to grow food and feed yourself and others every day throughout the year?
+This three-quarter program will explore sustainable food production practices through an entire growing season, beginning in spring, through the summer and ending in the fall quarters), and how those practices are tailored for the Pacific Northwest climate in order to maximize production.
 Our focus will be on small-scale organic production, but we will compare and contrast that system to other production systems.
-We will cover the scientific underpinning of sustainable and organic food production, critical thinking, and observation skills necessary to grow food using ecologically informed methods.
+This program focuses on the scientific underpinning of sustainable and organic food production, with an emphasis on theory to practice, critical thinking, and observation skills necessary to grow food using ecologically informed methods.
 In addition, we will explore the farm management and business skills necessary to operate a small-scale farm.

 We will be studying and working at the Evergreen Organic Farm through an entire growing season, from seed propagation to harvest, and on to market.
 The farm includes a small-scale direct market stand and CSA, as well as a variety of other demonstration areas.
 All students will work on the farm every week to gain practical experiential learning.
 This program is rigorous physically and academically and requires a willingness to work outside in adverse weather on a schedule determined by the needs of crops and animals.

-Topics will be explored through on-farm workshops, seminar discussions, lectures and laboratory exercises, and field trips.
+Topics will be explored through on-farm workshops, seminar discussions, lectures and laboratory and field exercises, and field trips.
 Expect weekly reading and writing assignments, extensive collaborative group work, and a variety of hands-on projects.
 The final project in fall will be a detailed farm and business plan which integrates all the topics covered in the program.
-Books may include Crop Planning for Organic Vegetable Growers by Theriault and Brisebois, Planning Workbook: Organic Whole Farm by Huelsman, Building Soils for Better Crops 3rd ed. by Magdoff and van Es; The Backyard Homestead Guide to Raising Farm Animals: Choose the Best Breeds for Small-Space Farming , Produce Your Own Grass-Fed Meat, Gather Fresh ...
-Rabbits, Goats, Sheep, Pigs, Cattle, & Bees, both by Damerow; The Big Book of Preserving the Harvest by Costenbader; and Building A Sustainable Business, A Guide to Developing a Business Plan for Farms and Rural Businesses, by the Minnesota Institute for Sustainable Agriculture.
+Books may include The Market Gardener by Fortier, Crop Planning for Organic Vegetable Growers by Theriault and Brisebois, Planning Workbook: Organic Whole Farm by Huelsman, and Building Soils for Better Crops 3rd ed. by Magdoff and van Es;

 If you are a student with a disability and would like to request accommodation, please contact the faculty or Access Services Program Coordinator Steve Schmidt at L2153 or call (360)867-6348; TTY 360.867.6834 prior to the start of the quarter.
 If you require accessible transportation for field trips, please contact the faculty well in advance of field trip dates to allow time to arrange this.